mattdavenport/dotfiles/README.md

 ### Notes
 * When using OSX, it is recommended that `coreutils` is installed.
-Once installed, the user will need to add `PATH="$(brew --prefix coreutils)/libexec/gnubin:$PATH"` to the .profile file in order to map the GNU utils properly
+Once installed, the user will need to add `PATH="$(brew --prefix coreutils)/libexec/gnubin:$PATH"` to the .profile file in order to map the GNU utils properly.
+WARNING: THIS MAY BREAK THINGS!!